harperreed/harper.blog/content/post/digital-contact-tracing-exposure-alerting.md

   * Digital contact tracing should be called Exposure Alerting
   * That is what it does.
 It doesn't "trace contacts" from an epidemiological perspective.
-  * There is a relationship with contact tracing, but we should not conflate these separate technologies.
+  * Exposure Alerting could tie in with contact tracing, but we should not conflate these separate technologies.
   * Manual Contact Tracing is essential and is very different than Exposure Alerting
-  * Digital contact tracing should be decentralized.
+  * Exposure Alerting should be decentralized.
 Manual contact tracing is centralized.
   * Exposure Alerting has very specific [privacy concerns][1] that are very different than Manual Contact Tracing

    [1]: https://contacttracingrights.org